alephium/docs/docs/Leman Network Upgrade.md

 sidebar_label: Leman Network Upgrade
 ---

-:::caution
+:::info
-This page is a WIP 🚧
+This page is being constantly updated
 :::

 On this page you will find all information regarding the Leman Network Upgrade.
 The Leman Network Upgrade is the next step in the development of Alephium and will bring new functionalities and features to the blockchain.